72services/jtaf/README.md

 The Turnverein Erlach http://www.tverlach.ch is organizing competitions for children and youth for years.

 First these events were accomplished by hand, starting from 1997 with Excel and starting from 1999 with an Access solution.
-In 2005 JTAF was created in Java usig the Eclipse rich client platform and was made open source.
+In 2005 JTAF was created in Java using the Eclipse rich client platform and was made open source.

 Finally starting in fall 2013 JTAF is reengineered using HTML5 and REST.